tcardlab/STDB-Start-Frameworks/frameworks/tauri/README.md

 This is an interesting one as we have ~two options
 - rust client
 - js/ts client

-Might be nce to showcase both
+the js/ts client is not particularly unique so prob only worth showing the Rust side.